 The Artful Yarn is hiring seasonal sales associates for September through December.
-We are looking for new team members to work WEEKDAY, SATURDAY or SUNDAY SHIFTS.
+We're looking for yarnies to work during the weekdays or if you're only available on a weekend, we're hiring for Saturdays or Sundays too.
 If you would like to be a part of our team, please review our job description below.
 Send your ONE PAGE RESUME via EMAIL ONLY.
 Phone calls will not be accepted.
+Accepting resumes until July 12th.

 Sales Associate for The Artful Yarn